backend-development/backend-development-textbook/source/asset_pipeline.md

-If you look at the generated HTML code on the production server, you will only find two links (plus some code to handle IE 8): in production the many css files have been concatenated into one `application*.css`, and all JavaScript files have bin concatenated int one `application*.js`:
+If you look at the generated HTML code on the production server, you will only find two links (plus some code to handle IE 8): in production the many css files have been concatenated into one `application*.css`, and all JavaScript files have been concatenated into one `application*.js`:

 ```
 <link href="/assets/application-dee0187.css" media="screen" rel="stylesheet" />